 Whereas games such as Dead Cells or Hollow Knight imbue the player with weapons or abilities to assist with progression through the map, Monster Boy puts its own spin on this process by asking the player to transform into an entirely different character.
 The player will ultimately have a choice between a total of five different animals after collecting all of the orbs.

 The snake specialises in sliding up and down non-horizontal surfaces which is pretty neat, but his venom-spitting attack became somewhat redundant for me towards the end of the game.
 The dragon… well he flies and belches out fire pretty much par for the course.
-It is with the dragon where Monster Boy took the opportunity to introduce a few brutally difficult ‘bullet hell’ sections.
+It is with the dragon where Monster Boy took the opportunity to introduce a few brutally difficult ‘bullet hell’ sections while flying.